andre613/FamilyMenu/README.md

-# FamilyMenu
+# FamilyPlanner
-Simple web-based app to allow family members to plan a weekly menu by voting on available options
+Simple web-based app to help family members to plan various family-related elements such as weekly dinner menus, outings, chores